-Which headphones have better features?
+Do Sony or Sennheiser’s headphones have better features?

 The Sony WH-1000XM4 headphones offer most of the same features as the Sennheiser PXC 550-II, and then some.
-Aside from also having a voice assistant button, an option to EQ your music in the Sony Headphones Connect app, and an auto-pause feature when you remove the headphones, the Sony WH-1000XM4 also have a speak-to-chat feature.
-When this is enabled, music automatically pauses if the mics detects your voice.
+Aside from also having a voice assistant button, an option to EQ your music in the Sony Headphones Connect app, and an auto-pause feature when you remove the headphones, the Sony WH-1000XM4 also has a speak-to-chat feature.
+When this is enabled, music automatically pauses if the mic detects your voice.
 In my full review, I found this to be more of a gimmick as it was too sensitive for my liking.
 Simply chuckling while listening to a podcast caused playback to automatically pause.

 The WH-1000XM4 also supports passthrough mode, which lowers the volume of your music and allows external noise in when you cup your hand to the left ear cup.
 This is helpful if you’re commuting or on a plane and need to hear an announcement.
-One cool feature that you’ll only find on the Sony cans is Sonys 360 Reality Audio compatibility.
+One cool feature that you’ll only find on the Sony cans is Sony’s 360 Reality Audio compatibility.
 This is similar to Dolby Atmos, and each channel is re-engineered as an audio object that may move freely around you in 3D space.
 The end result is a more immersive experience.
-Keep in mind that you need to be subscribed to a high quality streaming service like Tidal or Deezer to take advantage of it.
+Keep in mind that you need to be subscribed to a high-quality streaming service like Tidal or Deezer to take advantage of it.

 Both pairs of headphones use a combination of buttons and touch gestures for playback control, which requires some getting used to.
 Once you get the controls down, you shouldn’t have too many issues or accidental pauses.

 Does the Sony WH-1000XM4 or Sennheiser PXC 550-II have better Bluetooth codec support?